Skip to main content

 • “The only real complaint I have is that it's very unoptimized and lags quite a bit even on recommended hardware.”

-• “I had a lot of performance issues, especially later in the game where my FPS regularly dropped to around 12 when looking around - then suddenly jumps to the 80s.
-I tried swapping to low quality but it didn't help.”
+• “I had a lot of performance issues, especially later in the game where my FPS regularly dropped to around 12 when looking around, then suddenly jumped to the 80s.
+I tried swapping to low quality but it didn't do anything.”

 • atmosphere